Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 ### Functional error handling

 In mostly functional code `try { ... } catch(e: Throwable) { ... }` construct looks
 out of style.
-For example, consider this piece of code that uses Rx for asynchronous processing.
+For example, consider this piece of code that uses [RxKotlin](https://github.com/ReactiveX/RxKotlin) for asynchronous processing.
 It invokes `doSomethingAsync` that returns `Single<Data>` and processes potential error in a functional style:

 ```kotlin